Tzsds/SC1015/README.md

 # Conclusion

 The price of resale flats will rise as time goes on and many factors can affect that price such as the facilities around it.
-Therefore in order to get the best price we would have to carefully analyze the behaviour of those prices over the years in order to make the best choice
+Therefore in order to answer the question when is the best time to purchase a resale flat we would have to carefully analyze the behaviour of those prices over the years in order to make the best choice.

 # References